Skip To Main Content

 1936 - South wing added to the Lincoln building.

-1944 - Five rural schools, Michael, Ellicott, Chestnut Ridge, Newton, and Milestrip Rd. became more centralized in the Orchard Park.
+1944 - Five rural schools: Michael, Ellicott, Chestnut Ridge, Newton, and Milestrip Rd. became more centralized in Orchard Park.

 1948 - Districts across the state were centralized and Orchard Park was officially recognized as the Orchard Park Central School District.